AnesthesiaYour Health. Your Hospital

-Anesthesia enables doctors to perform other medical interventions.
-These are usually surgery procedures during which, for great accuracy and precision, it is important that the patient does not move, or experience any type of pain or agony – it has been observed in the 1930s already, that stress response is linked to higher mortality.
-Goals of anesthesia include:
+Anesthesia enables surgeons to perform a wide range of medical interventions.
+These are usually surgical procedures during which, for great accuracy and precision, it is important that the patient does not move or experience any type of pain or agony.
+The primary goals of anesthesia include:

 Individualized Care for Each Patient

 Depending on the surgery you have to undergo, our anesthesiologists will recommend you the most suitable type of anesthesia for your procedure.
 While complex and long surgeries require general anesthesia, minor surgeries usually call for local anesthesia, which will completely numb the part of the body that the surgery concerns so that you will feel no pain or discomfort.
 It is important to keep in mind that, when it comes to general anesthesia, there are several side-effects you may experience when you wake up, including:

 However, these side-effects are minor and usually resolve themselves within a day following the surgery you underwent.
 If you struggle with nausea and vomiting after the surgery, the nurses at our hospital will give you medication to stop these symptoms, such as antiemetics.

 Our skillful team of anesthesiologists is familiar with every type of surgery, so they will have the necessary knowledge to recommend you the most effective anesthesia for your procedure.
 There are 3 types of anesthesia: